imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-stardist.md

   {% include img name="Tracking result" src="/media/plugins/trackmate/trackmate-stardist-custom-tracking-result.gif" width="800" align="center" %}

+### Generation of 3D labels by tracking 2D labels using TrackMate.

+In this tutorial, you will learn how to generate 3D labels using TrackMate.
+The segmentation of 3D objects can be very heard.
+Deep-Learning proves to be very efficient but there are still many models and algorithms that only work for the 2D case.
+In this tutorial, we "hack" TrackMate to segment 3D objects using the 2D StarDist segmentation algorithm.
+We trick TrackMate into thinking a 3D image is a 2D movie over time.
+We track the fake 2D objects in Z, and use the resulting track information to rebuild the 3D segmentation of objects.
+The following step-by-step tutorial shows how to do this.

+- Open Fiji.
+- Open the `Spheroid-3D.tif` image in Fiji.
+This image is a Z stack of MCF10DCIS.com 3D spheroids that have been stained with DAPI to visualise their nuclei.
+- Open TrackMate  {% include bc path='Plugins>Tracking>TrackMate' %}.
+As the image is a 3D Z stack, TrackMate will ask you to swap the Z and T dimensions.
+This is what we want; click `Yes`.

+{% include img  src="/media/plugins/trackmate/trackmate-stardist-spheroid-tutorial-1.png" width='300' align="center" %}

+- The start panel will open, showing information about the image dimensions.
+Click `Next`.
+- The `Select a detector` panel opens.
+From the pull-down menu select the `StarDist detector`.
+Click `Next`.
+- A panel with a description of the StarDist detector opens.
+By clicking the `Preview` button, you can test the StarDist detector on the current frame.
+When you are happy with the result, click `Next`.

+{% include img  src="/media/plugins/trackmate/trackmate-stardist-spheroid-tutorial-2.png" width='200' %}
+{% include img  src="/media/plugins/trackmate/trackmate-stardist-spheroid-tutorial-3.png" width='350' %}

+- The detector will detect all nuclei in the selected channel for all time frames.
+This can take a few minutes.
+- When the progress bar has reached the end, click `Next`.
+- A panel to filter the detected spots according to their quality opens (more information about this filtering can be found [here](https://imagej.net/plugins/trackmate/getting-started#initial-spot-filtering)).
+In this exercise, this part can be ignored.
+Click `Next`.

+- A panel to filter spots according to their properties (i.e. size, shape, location, or signal intensity) opens.
+In this exercise, do the following:
+  - Click on the green plus sign at the bottom of the panel - a filter appears at the top of the panel.
+  - Click on the pull-down menu and select `Area`.
+Here we will filter out the smallest detected objects.
+Make sure the `Above` button is selected.
+  - Drag the horizontal line (cyan dashed line) to value 31.47.
+  - Click on the green plus sign at the bottom of the panel again - a new filter appears.
+  - Click on the pull-down menu and select `Max intensity ch1`.
+Here we will filter out the objects that have low intensity.
+Make sure the `Above` button is selected.
+Drag the horizontal line (cyan dashed line) to value 45524.62.
+  - Click on `Next`.

+{% include img  src="/media/plugins/trackmate/trackmate-stardist-spheroid-tutorial-4.png" width='300' align="center" %}

+- Next, a tracking panel opens.
+In this panel, you can select the methods for tracking objects.
+Here, we use the `LAP tracker`.
+Please select it from the pull-down menu, and click `Next`.
+- A panel to choose the LAP tracker settings opens.
+With this panel, you choose how to track the cells.
+First, with the `Frame to Frame linking` parameter, you give the maximum distance to link two objects between frames.
+Here use 4 microns.
+Next, you tell Trackmate how many spots can be missing and still be the same track.
+Tick the `Allow gap closing` box and add values: `Max distance`: 4 microns and `Max frame gap`: 3.
+Click `Next`.

+{% include img  src="/media/plugins/trackmate/trackmate-stardist-spheroid-tutorial-5.png" width='300' align="center" %}

+- A Track filter panel opens.
+In this panel, you can remove tracks according to their properties (i.e., length, speed, or location).
+Here, we filter out the shortest tracks to remove possible artefacts.
+Similarly, as in the object filtering above, click the green plus sign to add a filter.
+Click the pull-down menu and select `Track duration` from the list.
+Make sure that the `Above` option is ticked and set the slider to 3.45.
+Click `Next`.

+{% include img  src="/media/plugins/trackmate/trackmate-stardist-spheroid-tutorial-6.png" width='300' align="center" %}

+- A window with track visualization options opens.
+Here it is possible to edit track or object colours according to their properties.
+We don't need to use it in this exercise.
+Click on `Next`.
+- Click on Next again.
+- You should have reached the `Select an action` panel.
+In this panel, there is a possibility to do different actions.
+For this exercise, we will export a label image of the tracked objects.
+From the pull-down menu, select `Export label image` and click on `Execute`.
+* From the pop-up window, tick the box `Export only spots in tracks` to eliminate any object not linked to a track and click `OK`.

+{% include img  src="/media/plugins/trackmate/trackmate-stardist-spheroid-tutorial-7.png" width='400' align="center" %}

+- The label image is now exported.
+Remember to change the dimensions back from T to Z in Fiji  {% include bc path='Image>Properties' %} and to save your image {% include bc path='File > Save as...' %}.
+- The label image can be viewed in 3D for instance using [FPBioimage](https://fpb.ceb.cam.ac.uk/), and further analysed using the [3D ImageJ Suite](/plugins/3d-imagej-suite/).

+{% include img  src="/media/plugins/trackmate/trackmate-stardist-spheroid-tutorial-8.png" width='250' align="center" %}

 ## Citations.

 If you use this detector for you research, please be so kind as to cite the StarDist and the TrackMate papers:

 {% include citation doi='10.1007/978-3-030-00934-2_30'%}

+_________________________________

 Dmitry Ershov, Joanna W. Pylvänäinen, Jean-Yves Tinevez - July 2021